-Guidance.
-In this paragraph, FRA requires that each BMP provide for the detection of scour or deterioration of bridge components that are submerged or subject to water flow.
 The condition of bridge components located underwater is usually not evident from above.
 Means to determine their condition might be as simple as using measuring rods from the surface, or might call for either periodic or special diving inspections.
 Advanced technology might also provide devices that can be used to determine underwater conditions.
 This rule does not prescribe a particular frequency for underwater inspections; that decision is left to the RBE, to be based on the particular conditions at each bridge.
+The BMP shall include an indication of bridges requiring underwater inspection along with the specified frequency of inspection.